 Modelling: -Take a transfer function with initial states and put the values the same as calculated.

-Comparing the output of the open loop buck converter and closed-loop converter, the closed-loop Converter gives a good output with precise results because of its feedback system.
+When comparing the output of the open loop buck converter and closed-loop converter, it is clear that the closed-loop converter gives a better output with precise results due to its feedback system.
+The closed-loop converter is more accurate and reliable, which makes it an ideal choice for applications that require a steady output voltage.